nickg/nextcellent/readme.txt

 * fix: removed (finally) dependency with AJAX and wp-load.php.
 Rotation, and thumbnail should work fine.
 * fix: issues preventing to display correctly.
 * fix: Class constructor warning on PHP 7.1 and aboved
-* deprecadted: imagerotator.swf: older Nextcellent version depend on Flash part, now replaced with html counterpart
+* deprecated: imagerotator.swf: older Nextcellent version depend on Flash part, now replaced with html counterpart
 * deprecated: Nextcellent is plupload instead is using swfUpload.
 For legacy code reasons only swfUpload is mentined but not used.
 * improve: core Ajax call simplified